flyteorg/flytesnacks/docs/getting_started/creating_a_flyte_project.md

 ## Steps

-1. Activate your virtual environment
-1. Initialize your Flyte project
-1. Install additional requirements
-1. (Optional) Version your Flyte project with git

-### Activate your virtual environment
+### 1. Activate your Python virtual environment

-First, activate the virtual environment you will use to manage dependencies for your Flyte project:
+If you are using conda or another Python virtual environment manager, first, activate the virtual environment you will use to manage dependencies for your Flyte project:

 ```{prompt} bash $
 conda activate flyte-example
 ```

-### Initialize your Flyte project
+### 2. Initialize your Flyte project

 Next, initialize your Flyte project.
 The [flytekit-python-template GitHub repository](https://github.com/flyteorg/flytekit-python-template) contains Flyte project templates with sample code that you can run as is or modify to suit your needs.